Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/frontend.rst

 Setting up front-end
 ====================

-As an alternative to interacting with the smart contract directly, the user might have a better experience using a web-based application.
+As an alternative to interacting with smart contracts directly, users might have a better experience using a web-based application.

-Such an application is available in `this repository <https://github.com/Concordium/concordium-dapp-piggybank/>`_.
+For the Piggybank example, such an application is available in `this repository <https://github.com/Concordium/concordium-dapp-piggybank/>`_.
-The application is able to perform actions on behalf of the user, either using the |bw| or |mw-gen2| via
+The application is able to perform contract updates on behalf of the user, either using the |bw| or |mw-gen2| via
 `Wallet Connect (v2) <https://docs.walletconnect.com/2.0/>`_.